clueking1/boilerplateLogin/README.md

 # boilerplateLogin
-This is a boilerplate login/signup code to use with any website.
+This is a boilerplate login/signup code for simple secure login/signup to use with any website I built from scratch.

 HTML,
 CSS,